oriavsapir/ArgoCD/README.md

 That's it!
 You can now start using ArgoCD on Minikube.

+(Starting the deployment using `kubectl apply -f application.yaml`

 ## Trubeshoot
 check if exists service:
 ```sh
 minikube service myapp-service --url
 ```
+if svc no up, check if the port 30002 is avilable.